Before you get too excited, you should know that most of my silhouettes are accidental.

 The clouds dropped a sweet softbox of light behind her, giving me a chance to underexpose and turn it into a silhouette in Photoshop.

-And when you’re ready to get your own silhouette, head to my contact page and fill out my get-to-know-you form.
+When you’re ready to get your own silhouette, head to my contact page and fill out my get-to-know-you form.